 This article provides basic instructions for replacing a Flow-Pur Whole House Water Filter.
 Replacement filter cartridges are available through the Newmar parts department.
-For parts inquiries, refer to the NewPar (formerly ComNet) parts catalog or contact the parts department at 1-800-731-8300 (option #1).
+For parts inquiries, refer to the NewPar (formerly ComNet) parts catalog or contact the parts department at 1-800-731-8300 (select the appropriate menu option).

-- To replace the filter cartridge, turn off the water supply to the coach at the city water connection, or turn off the water pump if using potable water. - 2.
-Drain the water pressure off the system by opening a faucet or low point drain, and press the red button on top of the filter housing.

-- 3. Unscrew the filter canister by rotating to loosen and remove it (the top housing has male right hand threads, and the canister portion has female threads). - 4.
-Insert the new filter cartridge, positioning it so the opening in the bottom of the filter is placed on the molded ring at the bottom of the canister.
+- 1. To replace the filter cartridge, turn off the water supply to the coach at the city water connection, or turn off the water pump if using potable water. - 2.
+Drain the water pressure off the system by opening a faucet or low point drain, and press the red button on top of the filter housing. - 3.
+Unscrew the filter canister by rotating to loosen and remove it (the top housing has male right hand threads, and the canister portion has female threads).